 Tips for when you’re uncomfortable

 It might feel weird that someone else will literally have to clean your shit in Greece.
 Especially when the cleaning person is your new mother-in-law!
+Or what if you are on holiday with a new lover?
 I wasn’t able to go number two for a while when I stayed in Greece the first time.
 It just seemed too weird and confronting for me.
 However, my boyfriend gave me three tips.

 - The Greeks don’t know any better

 It is normal for mothers, maids and basically everyone else that toilet paper ends up in a bin that needs to be emptied on a daily basis.
 For them, it is not strange or dirty.
 It is just the way it is.

 - No one actually touches your dirty paper

 All the Greek toilet bins, close at the top and have a plastic bag inside them.
 When they are emptied, no one actually has to touch the paper.
 They just get the plastic bag, lift it out of the bin and close it.

 As a girl I learned that when I get rid of a used tampon, I wrap it in toilet paper before I put it in a bin.
 With toilet paper in Greece, you have to do the same thing.
 Don’t use it and throw it immediately, wrap it in clean paper instead.
 This way, the bin will seem just filled with paper waste.
 Less confronting for you, and the people who clean it.

 Although the Greeks accept collecting their dirty paper in a bin, they also understand that they are the only ones.
 They know that the many tourists that visit Greece each year, will either refuse or forget that they are not supposed to flush their paper.